andrewjdarley/andrewjdarley.github.io/pages/about.md

 # About Me

 ## Education
 Bachelors in BYU's ACME (Applied Computational and Mathematical Emphasis) program wich an emphasis in Data Science.
+Expected Graduation: April 2027

 ## Work Experience